bhoptee/trueman-chiro/src/pages/index.md

         url: https://the-vantage-clinic.selectandbook.com/
         primary: false
   - type: section_features
+    background: gray
+    subtitle: The Vantage Clinic is closed from 20th Dec - 4th Jan, reopening on Monday 5th Jan.
+Online booking is available for the New Year.
+Merry Christmas & a happy New Year from the The Vantage Clinic.
+    features: []
+  - type: section_features
     title: ""
     section_id: ""
     subtitle: Individualised assessment and the integration of treatment techniques